For people who owe support

 - you are behind in payment by $3,000 or more.

 If your passport or federal licence is suspended, it is important to return it immediately as instructed on the notice you received.
 If you do not return your passport when asked, it will become invalid.
 Passport Canada can then advise law enforcement agencies.
-You may be fined up to $5,000 or sent to jail for up to six months, or both.
+If this happens, you may be fined up to $5,000 or sent to jail for up to six months, or both.

-The Department of Justice cannot end a suspension until it receives a request from the Maintenance Enforcement Program to end the suspension.
+The Department of Justice Canada cannot end a suspension of a federal licence or passport until it receives a request from the Maintenance Enforcement Program to end the suspension.

 In some cases, a passport or licence may expire or become invalid before the suspension ends.
 If this is the case, you will need to apply for a new one.
 For more information on what you need to do to obtain a new passport or licence, contact Passport Canada or Transport Canada, as applicable.